Dexamethasone (Generic Name)

 Possible Side Effects (Less Common)

-- You might experience a decrease in the number of platelets.
-This can increase your risk of bleeding.
-You may have bruising.
+- Low platelet count.
+This can raise your risk of bleeding.
+You may also have bruising.

 - Rapid heartbeat